nju-websoft/SPARQA/README.md

 * Four files (stopwords.txt, ordinal_fengli.tsv, unimportantphrase, and unimportantwords) [download here](https://drive.google.com/open?id=1AW5rT5MaZrDkc2rNz0TZhDJaQVQwJgT4). download the file, and saves in the root (default. you can edit these addresses).
 * BERT pre-trained Models [download here](https://drive.google.com/drive/folders/1tlUF7ALLLXiHu280gPdlVyQlGvJFklGC) and save the seven files in the default root/pre_train_models address in the configuration bert.args.py (you can edit these addresses).

-## Specific CWQ 1.1 Resources and Dataset Preparation
+## Specific CWQ 1.1 Resources Preparation
 * To access interface virtuoso server, you need configure odbc address (freebase_pyodbc_info) in globals_args.py.
 Note that the KB verions of CWQ 1.1 is Freebase latest version. download[here](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html)
 * To access interface virtuoso html service, you need configure html address (freebase_sparql_html_info) in globals_args.py.
 Note that the KB verions of CWQ 1.1 is Freebase latest version.
 * CWQ 1.1 five BERT pre-trained Models for Skeleton Parsing. [download here](https://drive.google.com/drive/folders/1t4Rb2feVOSGF_5lRBHwrB_GfxyL2rqby) and save the five files in the default root/dataset_cwq_1_1 address in the configuration bert.args.py (you can edit these addresses).
 * Entity-related Lexicons and schema-related lexicons of Freebase latest version. [download here](https://drive.google.com/drive/folders/1t4Rb2feVOSGF_5lRBHwrB_GfxyL2rqby).
 Specificaly, the files variables in KB_Freebase_Latest class in the configuration kb_name.py.
 * ComplexWebQuestions 1.1 dataset. download all files from here (https://github.com/nju-websoft/SPARQA/tree/master/dataset/complexwebquestions).
 It consists of train/dev/test data and pre-processed sparql query bgp files.
 Note that the data_path_match file is used to save the word-level scoring model and the data_question_match file is used to save the sentence-level scoring model.
 The oracle_grounded_graph_cwq file used to save the pre-processed query structures to improve the query generation efficiency.

-## Specific GraphQuestions Resources and Dataset Preparation
+## Specific GraphQuestions Resources Preparation
 * To access interface virtuoso server, you need configure odbc address (freebase_pyodbc_info) in globals_args.py.
 Note that the KB verions of GraphQuestions is Freebase 2013 version. download from[here](https://github.com/ysu1989/GraphQuestions).
 If you do not have the version, please email to him (ywsun@smail.nju.edu.cn).
 * To access interface virtuoso html service, you need configure html address (freebase_sparql_html_info) in globals_args.py.
 Note that the KB verions of GraphQuestions is Freebase 2013 version.
 * GraphQuestions five BERT pre-trained Models for Skeleton Parsing. [download here](https://drive.google.com/drive/folders/1Mjpan599INCVRgRQTsirgVdyt29iKblO) and save the five files in the default root/dataset_graphquestions address in the configuration bert.args.py (you can edit these addresses).